The anti-spherical category: Introduction

 The upshot is that the $p$-canonical basis in the anti-spherical module contains the answers to several deep mysteries in the representation theory of algebraic groups.
 However it is still not easy to compute.
-The second main theorem of this paper (Theorem \ref{Q}) heuristically says that the localisation of the anti-spherical category is ``as simple as possible''.
-This lead to a more effective means of calculating the $p$-canonical basis.
-The basic idea is that via localisation one can reduce calculations of the $p$-canonical basis in the anti-spherical module (which can be performed via diagrammatics, as explained in \cite{JW}) to certain linear algebra problems over a polynomial ring in one variable (the ring denoted $R_I$ in \S~\ref{sec:coinv}).
-This algorithm has been further developed and implemented by the second author \cite{WSym} to provide a powerful new means to calculate decomposition numbers for symmetric groups.
+The third main theorem of this paper (Theorem \ref{Q}) heuristically says that the localisation of the anti-spherical category is ``as simple as possible''.
+This was unexpected for the authors because general cell quotients of the Hecke category can have complicated endomorphism rings (for a detailed example, see Elias' Temperley-Lieb quotient of the Hecke algebra \cite{EliasTL}).

+Theorem \ref{Q} is the technical heart of the paper.
+It also forms the foundation for an effective algorithm to calculate the $p$-canonical basis.
+The basic idea is that via localisation one can reduce calculations of the $p$-canonical basis in the anti-spherical module (which can be performed via diagrammatics, as explained in \cite{JW}) to certain linear algebra problems over a polynomial ring (the ring denoted $R_I$ in \S \ref{sec:coinv}).
+In the special case of an affine Weyl group, with parabolic subgroup the finite Weyl group, the ring $R_I$ has one variable, but in general it might have several variables.
+This algorithm has been further developed and implemented by the second author, Jensen and Gibson to provide a powerful new means to calculate characters of tilting modules, and hence decomposition numbers for symmetric groups \cite{GJW}.
+This produced new data that was key for the production of the ``billiards conjecture'' by Lusztig and the second author \cite{LW}.